Universidad Autónoma de Madrid (UAM), Madrid, Spain

 Matteo Tamborini obtained master degree in Molecular Biology and Phd in Pharmacology at the Univeristy of Milan.
 At the beginning he studied DNA damage induced by radiations at the nervous system level.
 During his Phd Matteo approached to the nanotechnology field applied to the Glioblastoma context investigatingon the potential therapeutic of nanovectors combined with radiotherapy.
 Nowadays he studying the role of radiotherapy in modulating the communication among glioblastoma cancer stem cells and nervous system cells in terms of cancer survival and invasion.

-Stefano Amoretti is 23 years old Master student in Neuroscience at University of Pisa.
+Stefano Amoretti is 23 years old Master student in Neuroscience at University of Pisa and the Social manager of BraYn.
 He pursued a Biology degree at University of L’Aquila with a research experience focused on the role of white matter in the pathophysiology of Parkinson’s disease, in which he set up a protocol in order to study and compare the degeneration of white and grey matter in a rat model.
 In few months, he’s going to start his internship thesis at CNR (Consiglio Nazionale delle Ricerche) in the field of Neuroinflammation and Neurodegeneration in a mouse model of Alzheimer’s disease.
 He hopes to be active in the scientific community and pursue his interest in neurodegeneration doing a PhD.

 Giulia D’Arrigo is a 28 years old PhD student graduated in Neurobiology at the University of Pavia in 2015.
 She is now attending the last year of the PhD program in Functional and Structural Genomics at the International School for Advanced Studies of Trieste (SISSA) and in collaboration with the CNR Institute of Neuroscience in Milan.
 During her master internship in neurobiology, she collaborated to demonstrate the transfer of miRNAs from glial inflammatory extracellular vesicles (EVs) to neurons.
 She has also participated to characterize human monocyte-derived microvesicles and to investigate the ability of synthetic neuromelanins to activate microglia in vitro.
 Currently, her PhD project concerns the study of the dynamics of EV-neuron interaction exploiting optical manipulation, a technique that allows to trap and deliver single particles in a suspension of cultured cells in vitro.
 The final goal of her work is to comprehend the mechanisms by which EVs can spread misfolding proteins and propagate neurodegeneration among neurons in the brain.